LionelCainePortfolio/LionelCainePortfolio/README.md

 Android Studio: My go-to tool for creating cutting-edge Android applications.
 Java: As my primary programming language, I use it for both front-end and back-end development.
-Kotlin: Proficient in Kotlin to enhance code efficiency and readability.
+Kotlin: I only know the basics as I am just learning it, however, I try to use it when it is a better option to increase the efficiency and readability of the code.
 Android SDK: Extensive knowledge of the SDK, utilizing its full range of features for building responsive and optimized applications.
 SQLite: Efficient management of databases in mobile applications.
 Retrofit: Handling network communication in Android applications.
 Firebase: Leveraging Firebase tools for rapid prototyping, data analysis, and authentication.
 Room: Utilizing Room for local database management in Android applications.

 Skills and Experience
 🛠️ I possess skills in:

-Programming Languages: Java, PHP, Kotlin, C++.
+Programming Languages: Java, PHP, Kotlin, C+++.
 Web Technologies: HTML, CSS, JavaScript.
 Databases: SQL, Room.
 Data Formats: XML, JSON.